-- ✓ We can advise you about the obligations of Data Controllers and what they can or cannot do with your personal data. - ✓ We can advise you about misuse of data or data breaches affecting your personal data. - ✓ We can advise you about data subject access requests (SARs). - ✓ We can advise you about complaints to the Information Commissioner's Office (ICO).
+- ✓ We can advise you about misuse of data or data breaches affecting your personal data. - ✓ We can advise you about data subject access requests (SARs). - ✓ We can advise you about complaints to the Information Commissioner's Office (ICO).

-- We can't advise you about pursuing a data protection complaint or claim to the tribunal or court. - x We can't calculate compensation you may be entitled to arising out of a breach of data protection law. - We can't advise you about complaints against the Information Commissioner's Office (ICO) themselves. - We can't advise you about a data

-- protection complaint or claim made against you. - We can't advise you about your data protection obligations if you are acting in the course of your business, profession or trade.
+- ★ We can't advise you about pursuing a data protection complaint or claim to the tribunal or court. - ★ We can't calculate compensation you may be entitled to arising out of a breach of data protection law. - ★ We can't advise you about complaints against the Information Commissioner's Office (ICO) themselves. - ★ We can't advise you about a data protection complaint or claim made against you. - ★ We can't advise you about your data protection obligations if you are acting in the course of your business, profession or trade.